tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_I_made_a_new_friend.md

 Despite what the employee handbook says, some rules are meant to be broken.

 I spent a whole hour scrubbing effluvia and bits of rotted skin from my nails and hair.
 Even when I was done, I could smell dying carcass, but I spritzed myself with gas station air conditioner and called it good.
-Autumn had used the rest of my clothes on our drive to wipe herself down, so I also bought an XXL ‘I HEART Lewisville’ shirt (I’m a medium for the record.
+Autumn had used the rest of my clothes on our drive to wipe herself down, so I also bought an XXL ‘I HEART BEER’ shirt (I’m a medium for the record.
 It was the only one left.)

 A few minutes later Autumn emerged from the shower rooms as well.